 Spencer Haws managed to get a PA 48 backlink from Reddit.
 He lays down the process.

 Want to take a shortcut and go blackhat?
-Then buy old reddit accounts with good karma by doing this simple google search.
+Then buy old reddit accounts with good karma by doing this simple search engine google search.

 6. Hangout on Quora, have fun and build your audience